mishapadidar/alpha_particle_opt/lab_notebook.md

 ## TODO:
-- optimize to 4 modes tmax=1e-4
+- optimize to 4 modes tmax=1e-2
+- set up a batch script for phase one
+- set up dynamic resolution optimization in min energy
-  - use phase one starting points
+- generate starting points for many iota
-- optimize to 4 modes tmax=1e-3
+- perform optimization over the range of iota.

+## Long Term:
 - set up tracing in vmec coords
   - finish writing the guiding center eqns
   - test the guiding center eqns